2sic/2sxc-docs/2sxc Docs Generator/basics/cms/content-blocks/content-blocks-in-dnn.md

 ### Module-On-Page to ContentBlock Mapping

-In DNN each modules has _Module Settings_ to store configuration.
+In Dnn each modules has _Module Settings_ to store configuration.
 2sxc stores these two pieces of information in the Module Settings:

 1. App ID - what app is being shown here
 1. _Content Block_ ID - the GUID of the _Content Block_ Entity containing the rest of the configuration